-a parent, student, employee, or district stakeholder who has a complaint regarding the use of federal No Child Left Behind funds should address their complaint by submitting the following information to the district superintendent.

-Please complete all information as thorough ly as possible.
+A parent, student, employee, or district stakeholder who has a complaint regarding the use of federal No Child Left Behind funds should address their complaint by submitting the following information to the district superintendent.
+Please complete all information as thoroughly as possible.
+Name (Complainant): Mailing Address: Phone Number: Nature of Complaint Agency complaint is being filed against: Description of complaint: List the names and telephone numbers of those individuals that can provide additional information: Please attach or enclose any applicable documents that support your position: Signature of Complainant Date: Mail this completed form to: White Lake School Office of the Superintendent

-Name (Complainant):

-Mailing Address: Phone Number:

-Nature of Complaint

-Agency complaint is being filed against:

-Description of complaint:

-List the names and telephone numbers of those indi viduals that can provide additional information:

-Please attach or enclose any applicable documents that support your position:

-Signature of Complainant Date:

-Mail this completed form to:

-ake School Superintendent

-Box 246

-White Lak e, SD 57383
+PO Box 246 White Lake, SD 57383